-Last Updated on June 19, 2021 by Grow with Bovees
+Last Updated on August 21, 2023 by Grow with Bovees

-Grapes don’t grow on trees, but on vines, you often find these wild vines growing on trees, which can eventually kill afflicted trees.
+Grapes don’t grow on trees, but on vines, you often find these wild vines growing on trees, which can eventually kill affected trees.

-There are 68 known species of grape vines that belong to the genus Vitis, but what are wild grape vines?
+There are 68 known species of grape vines that belong to the genus Vitis, but what are wild grapevines?

 Wild grape vines (Vitis spp), are technically not an invasive species since they are native to several areas, most notably the Hudson Valley and Pennsylvania.

-Wild grape vines grow easily, and much higher and thicker than their cultivated cousins, and overtake other plant species, which is another reason they are classified as weeds.
+Wild grape vines grow easily, and are much higher and thicker than their cultivated cousins, and overtake other plant species, which is another reason they are classified as weeds.

 How to Identify A Wild Grape Vine

 All species of wild grape look pretty much the same, some are even edible, but are unpalatable, and some are even poisonous.

 Both wild grape vines and cultivated grape vines grow large three-lobed leaves, and produce the same fruit, albeit smaller.